microsoft/FluidFramework/BREAKING.md

 ### Deprecated `IFluidSerializer` in `IFluidDataStoreRuntime`
 `IFluidSerializer` should only be used by DDSs to serialize data and they should use the one created by `SharedObject`.

+### Errors thrown to DDS event handlers
+Before this release, exceptions thrown from DDS event handlers resulted in Fluid Framework reporting non-error telemetry event and moving forward as if nothing happened.
+Starting with this release, such exceptions will result in critical error, i.e. container will be closed with such error and hosting app will be notified via Container's "closed" event.
+This will either happen immediately (if exception was thrown while processing remote op), or on later usage (if exception was thrown on local change).
+DDS will go into "broken" state and will keep throwing error on amy attempt to make local changes.
+This process is supposed to be a catch-call case for cases where listeners did not do due diligence or have no better way to handle their errors.
+If possible, it's recommended for DDS event listeners to not throw exceptions, but rather handle them appropriately without involving DDS itself.
+The purpose of this change to ensure that data model stays always synchronized with data projection that event listeners are building.
+If event listener is not able to fully / correctly process change event, that likely means data synchronization is broken and it's not safe to continue (and potentially, corrupt document).

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)